DraftKings online sportsbook is available for bettors in Iowa:

 Where Can I Bet on Sports in Iowa?

 Under the terms of SF617, all casinos in the state can host their own sportsbook.
 In practice, this means those within state lines have the potential to bet on sports at 19 different venues.
 Every casino in the state has received a license to operate sports betting and all but the Queen Casino has launched a retail sportsbook.

 What’s more, every license holder has the option to run two online betting sites.
-Quite how the virtual landscape will look is unclear at this point.
-However, it’s likely many of the major brands will link up with a live venue in the coming months and years.
-Several already have.
+The virtual landscape has already grown significantly.
+It’s likely many of the major brands will link up with a live venue in the coming months and years.
+Many already have.

 What are the best legal sportsbooks in Iowa?